opennetworkinglab/aether-docs/developer/aiabhw5g.rst

       sequenceNumber: 135

-Determine which is the interface that has L3 connectivity to the eNodeB -- this will be ``DATA_IFACE`` in the configuration later.
-If the eNodeB will also be connected to the local network, then this is just the server's primary interface.
-If the eNodeB will be connected via an isolated L2/L3 network segment, then ``DATA_IFACE`` refers to the server interface on that network.
+Determine which is the interface that has L3 connectivity to the gNodeB -- this will be ``DATA_IFACE`` in the configuration later.
+If the gNodeB will also be connected to the local network, then this is just the server's primary interface.
+If the gNodeB will be connected via an isolated L2/L3 network segment, then ``DATA_IFACE`` refers to the server interface on that network.
 Remember this interface for later.